ericschulman/fonts_causal_analysis/README.md

 ## License

-The codes and the dataset (separated shared) for this repository are protected by the Creative Commons non-commerical no-derivative license.
+The codes and the dataset (separately shared) for this repository are protected by the Creative Commons non-commerical no-derivative license.